hayatoito/google-step-tsp/README.md

 - A. Please feel free to send a
-  [pull request](https://help.github.com/articles/using-pull-requests/), as a practice, or file an issue at [GitHub Issues].
+  [pull request](https://help.github.com/articles/using-pull-requests/), as a practice, or file an issue at [GitHub Issues] if you are not confident using git.

 - Q. Do I have to use the same code for every challenge?